jrmykolyn/test.js.web-components.misc/README.md

 - Encapsulation
   - How can a Web Component make use of the Shadow DOM for encapsulation?
   - How can a Web Component opt-out of the Shadow DOM?
+- Child Nodes
+  - How do Web Components capture/expose child nodes?
+  - How do Web Components handle Element-type nodes?
+  - How do Web Components handle Text-type nodes?

 ## Prerequisites
 In order to run this project, please ensure that both Node and npm are installed on your system.